githubteacher/mustached-octo-adventure/karly.md

 We will be adding to it as the day goes on, but for now this descriptive enough

+#Hometown information
 - I live 15 minutes from school of Telematics

+- The weekends I go to Armería to visit my family :p

+- I was born in Guadalajara

+#Personal information
 - I like pizza <3

-- The weekends I go to Armería to visit my family :p

 - I hate sports

-- I was born in Guadalajara

 - I like Rock music

 - My love mexican food <3

+- My favorites programming languajes are C#, Ruby and Java